THERE IS ALWAYS MORE THAN ONE WAY TO GET TO WHERE YOU WANT TO BE ~

 A year may seem like a very long time now, but it goes really fast, and at the end of it, you want to have packed in as much as possible!

-We are expected to engage in life-long learning for our personal development, and also because work changes
+expected to engage in life-long learning for our personal development, and also because work changes so quickly we

 THINK LATERALLY, BE FLEXIBLE.